 If you haven’t taken a family holiday to this part of the UK before, we would wholeheartedly recommend a visit here with the kids.
 We were very impressed with our holiday here, and we have every confidence that you will be too!

-We were guests of Visit Swansea Bay and all the partners who hosted us during this press trip in exchange for sharing our experience and writing this post.
+We were guests of Visit Swansea Bay and all the partners who hosted us during this press trip in exchange for sharing our experience and writing about things to do in and around Swansea.
 However, all thoughts and opinions are our own and we wouldn’t have any hesitation recommending a visit to Swansea Bay to friends, family and readers of Zena’s Suitcase.